 It’s important to be understanding with your loved one.
 If they do not realize they’ve been losing their hearing, they may deny the need for treatment when confronted with it.
 Be gentle and let them know that hearing loss is common.
-Seeking treatment doesn’t mean they will lose their freedom or appear older and incapable.
+Seeking treatment does not mean they will lose their freedom or appear older and incapable.
 Opting for a hearing aid actually has many benefits.

-It can be easy to fall into the trap of pointing out the negative effects that hearing loss has on you and your loved one’s lives..
+It can be easy to fall into the trap of pointing out the negative effects that hearing loss has on you and your loved one’s lives.
 This can cause them to feel guilty, defensive, or even angry.